 Built in 1940, by Bethlehem Steel of Beaumont, Texas (hull #231) as Edmund J. Moran for the Moran Towing Company of New York, New York.

-In 1946, the tug was returned to the Moran Towing Company of New York, New York.
-Where she retained her original name.
+In 1946, she was returned to the Moran Towing Company of New York, New York.
+Where she retained her name.

-In 1976, she was later acquired by Andrie Incorporated of Muskegon, Michigan.
+In 1976, the tug was acquired by Andrie Incorporated of Muskegon, Michigan.
 Where she was renamed as the Barbara Andrie.

-Originally Powered by a single General Motors diesel engines.
-The tug was later repowered with a single EMD 16-645 EF diesel engine, turning a four bladed fixed pitch bronze 120(in) propeller via an 8(in) shaft with 93(in) pitch for a rated 2,200 horsepower.
+Originally powered by a single General Motors diesel engine.
+The tug was later repowered with a single EMD 16-645 EF diesel engine.
+Turning a four bladed, fixed pitch, bronze 120(in) propeller.
+Via an 8(in) shaft with 93(in) pitch.
+For a rated 2,200 horsepower.

-The tug's towing gear consists of an Almon A. Johnson hydraulic single drum towing machine with a level wind; outfitted with 2000(ft) of 2(in) of wire.
-On her bow she features two Nabrico Electric / Hydraulic, 50 ton winches fitted with 1(in) wire rope.
+The tug's towing gear consists of a single drum, Almon Johnson hydraulic towing machine.
+With level wind, outfitted with 2000(ft) of 2(in) of towing wire.
+On her bow she is outfitted with two Nabrico Electric / Hydraulic, 50 ton winches fitted with 1(in) wire rope.